 Please be sure that children drink plenty of fluids, all day, indoors and out.
 Water should always be available to the children.

-As stated in the Parent Handbook, only prescription medication can be administered at the Center, and only with signed permission from the parent.
+As stated in the Family Handbook, only prescription medication can be administered at the Center, and only with signed permission from the family.
 It is Center policy that we do not administer non-prescription drugs or medication to children.

 Only the professional staff may administer medication to children.